 |

-Weltanschauung is the conceptualization that all
+Weltanschauung is the

-understanding - in other words they are
+linguistic understanding - they are

 conditional